bgporter/animator/README.md

 ### `friz::AnimatedValue`

-Base class for a set of animation curve types that can be instantiated with a start/end value and the definition of when the end value has been reached, either a set number of frames/time duration, or a floating point tolerance.
+Base class for a set of animation curve types that can be instantiated with a start/end value and the definition of when the end value has been reached, either a time duration, or a floating point tolerance to the ending value.

 #### Currently Defined Curves